pzhaonet/mindr/readme.md

-# mindr: an R package which convert smarkdown (.md) or rmarkdown (.Rmd) files to mind maps, and vice versa
+# mindr: an R package which convert markdown (.md) or rmarkdown (.Rmd) files to mind maps, and vice versa

 ## Introduction